-There are no structures known to be within or near Site A. Structures and other material from the UK Joint Services Expedition to Brabant Island (January 1984 to March 1985) may remain near Site B on the western shores of Brabant Island, notably at Metchnikoff Point.
+There are no structures known to be within or near Site A, or within Site B. Structures and other material from the UK Joint Services Expedition to Brabant Island (January 1984 to March 1985) may remain near Site B on the western shores of Brabant Island, notably at Metchnikoff Point.
 The nearest scientific stations to Site A are Decepción (Argentina) and Gabriel de Castilla (Spain), both ~70 km to the northeast on Deception Island.
 The nearest stations to Site B are: Melchior (Argentina), Melchior Islands, Dallmann Bay ~15 km southwest; Primavera (Argentina) ~65 km east; and to the southwest Gabriel González Videla (Chile) ~55 km, Port Lockroy (UK) ~75 km, Yelcho (Chile) ~80 km, and Palmer (US) ~90 km.

-6(iv)Location of other protected areas in the vicinity
+6(iv) Location of other protected areas in the vicinity

-The nearest protected areas to Site A Western Bransfield Strait and Site B Eastern Dallmann BayPort Foster and other parts of Deception Island (ASPAs No. 145 and No. 140 respectively), which lie ~70 km to the northeast, and ASPA No. 134 Cierva Point which lies ~65 km to the southeast (Map 1, Inset).
-Antarctic Specially Managed Area No. 7 Southwest Anvers Island and Palmer Basin lies ~80 km to the southwest on the southern coast of Anvers Island (Map 1).
+The nearest protected areas to Site A Western Bransfield Strait and Site B Eastern Dallmann Bay are Port Foster and other parts of Deception Island (ASPAs No. 145 and No. 140 respectively), which lie ~70 km to the northeast, and ASPA No. 134 Cierva Point which lies ~65 km to the southeast (Map 1).
+Antarctic Specially Managed Area (ASMA) No. 7 Southwest Anvers Island and Palmer Basin lies ~80 km to the southwest on the southern coast of Anvers Island and ASMA No. 5 Deception Island lies ~70 km to the northeast (Map 1).